Pieces of the Past: Quilts Tell A Story

 EXTENDED through August 2017

-Visitors will learn about the artistic, cultural, historic, and social importance of the quilts.
-They will learn about the women who made them and how lifestyle, current events, and society affected fabric and pattern choices.
-Through the quilts and their stories, a picture will emerge of the important contributions made by women at a time when their opportunities remained limited.
+Visitors learn about the artistic, cultural, historic, and social importance of the quilts.
+They learn about the women who made them and how lifestyle, current events, and society affected fabric and pattern choices.
+Through the quilts and their stories, a picture emerges of the important contributions made by women at a time when their opportunities remained limited.

-For example, a quilt composed of small fabric hexagons, made by a Mosinee woman in the early 20th century, will challenge viewers to find two pieces alike.
+For example, a quilt composed of small fabric hexagons, made by a Mosinee woman in the early 20th century, challenges viewers to find two pieces alike.
 A 1940s quilt made by Methodist Church women in Brokaw was raffled off as a fundraiser.

 Support for this exhibit was provided through the Community Arts Grant Program of the Community Foundation of North Central Wisconsin, with funds provided by the Wisconsin Arts Board, a state agency; the Community Foundation; and the B.A. & Esther Greenheck Foundation.